 Dutch do poorly on Forrester CX ranking

-Cnote recently attended Forrester’s CX Rankings breakfast in the Amsterdam Conservatorium Hotel, presented by Joana van den Brink – Quintanilha.
+Cnote attended Forrester’s CX Rankings breakfast in the Amsterdam Conservatorium Hotel, presented by Joana van den Brink – Quintanilha.
 After surveying 15,000 customers in 7 European countries, Forrester created the European Customer Experience Index (CXi) that measures experiences on 3 factors:

 1. Customer needs

 There is lots of room for improvement for Dutch companies: 88% of Dutch brands scored no better than “OK”.
 No Dutch brand scored “Excellent”.
 This is partly cultural: the Dutch, like the French, rarely rate anything “Excellent”, but still, 88% means there’s a lot of work to be done.